iamarcel/second-brain/src/site/notes/1 Projects/AI Accelerator Program.md

 >
 > They are on top of the AI and offer free workshops on how to integrate it into your company.
 I expect that they will be embedding more AI features soon.

+---

+Attract audience through YouTube videos.

+- How to automate content marketing with Airtable, GPT-4 and Zapier
+	- Integrate Zapier to generate content
+	- Image generation
+		- Eden AI
+	- Quote card generation
+		- Bannerbear, has documentation for using it with Zapier
+	- Secondary Goals
+		- Show that I'm an AI consultant
+			- The first part, figuring out the steps to take, is crucial.
+It sounds basic and obvious, but that's only because I've done the work.
+I understand the landscape of tools and how they can work together.
+I've investigated and vetted hundreds of AI and non-AI tools, been programming for 17 years and advising businesses in how to use it.
+I have the insights now and I can show you the way.
+			- The second part, developing, is just executing the steps.
+That's what I'll show you step by step but maybe you just want to have your hands off and have someone else struggle through it.
+That's fine.
+At least you know *it's possible*.
+		- Get people interested in AI Accelerator
+			- If you're interested in saving hours, maybe even more than a day, per week by implementing AI and other high-tech tools, check out the webinar I'm hosting.
+I teach businesses how to implement AI and when it compounds, oh baby it's so much fun.
+Because you can focus on what really matters to you, all the rest is easy and automated and just flows.
+I teach people online in groups where we all learn use cases from each other and I teach specific techniques or I help you figure out how to turn your challenges and ideas into reality.
+Even if you're not a programmer.